mittal-ishaan/MAPF-Multi-layered-Agents/README.md

 ## Repository Structure

-- **lifelong/**: Contains implementations for lifelong MAPF scenarios where agents are continuously assigned new tasks.
+- **lifelong-CBS/**: Contains implementations for lifelong MAPF scenarios where agents are continuously assigned new tasks.
-- **[Other folders]**: [Brief description of other folders, if applicable.]
+- **Main-CBS/**: Contains implementations for MAPF in multi-layered environments.
-- **visualizer/**: Includes code for visualizing agent paths and interactions within the environment.
+- **inbound-outbound-CBS/**: Contains implementations for MAPF in multi-layered environments with inbound and outbound stations.

 ## Features